-- Establish and maintain an environment where children feel secure, are encouraged to talk, and are listened to. - Ensure children know that there are adults in the school whom they can approach if they are worried. - Include opportunities in the PSHCE curriculum for children to develop the skill they need to recognise and stay safe from abuse.
+- Establish and maintain an environment where children feel secure, are encouraged to talk, and are listened to. - Ensure children know that there are adults in the school whom they can approach if they are worried. - Include opportunities in the PSHE curriculum for children to develop the skills they need to recognise and stay safe from abuse.

-We will follow the procedures set out by the Area Child Protection Committee (ACPC) & Bradford Safeguarding Children's Board (BSCB) and take account of guidance issued bu the Department for Education to:
+We will follow the procedures set out by the Area Child Protection Committee (ACPC) and Bradford Safeguarding Children's Board (BSCB) and take account of guidance issued by the Department for Education to:

-- Ensure we have a Designated Safeguarding Lead (DSL) who has received appropriate training. - Ensure we have a nominated governor responsible for child protection. - Ensure every member of staff, volunteer and governor knows the name of the DSL and their role. - Ensure that parents have an understanding of the responsibility placed on the school and staff for child protection by setting out its obligations in the school prospectus. - Check absence of all children after the first day. - Notify social services if there is an unexplained absence of more than two days of a pupil who is subject to a Child Protection Plan. - Develop effective lins with relevant agencies and co-operate as required with their enquiries regarding child protection matters including attendance a case conferences. - Keep written records of concerns about children, even where there is no need to refer the matter immediately. - Ensure all records are kept securely, separate from the main pupil file, and in locked locations. - Develop a then follow procedures where an allegation is made against a member of staff or volunteer. - Ensure safe recruitment practices are always followed.
+- Ensure we have a Designated Safeguarding Lead (DSL) who has received appropriate training. - Ensure we have a nominated governor responsible for child protection. - Ensure every member of staff, volunteer and governor knows the name of the DSL and their role. - Ensure that parents have an understanding of the responsibility placed on the school and staff for child protection by setting out its obligations in the school prospectus. - Investigate the reason for absence of all children on the first day of absence. - Notify social services if there is an unexplained absence of more than two days of a pupil who is subject to a Child Protection Plan. - Develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters, including attendance at case conferences. - Keep written records of concerns about children, even where there is no need to refer the matter immediately. - Ensure all records are kept securely, separate from the main pupil file, and in locked locations. - Develop procedures to be followed if an allegation is made against a member of staff or volunteer. - Ensure safe recruitment practices are always followed in accordance with government guidelines.